The Guide to SEO Strategy for Therapists During Covid 19: Part 2

 Make sure your website is fast

-Internet is being used in record numbers.
+Internet is being used in record numbers now during Covid-19.
 In many cases, people are overwhelming their internet.
 I spoke to another therapist who recently upgraded their internet speed at home and have it on my “to do” list to look into that for my own house this week.
 What does this mean for potential clients looking for our services?
-Their internet is already slower, so if technical issues are slowing down your site not only will it hurt your SEO but may be even more frustrating to your clients than usual!
+Their internet is already slower, so if technical issues are slowing down your site not only will it hurt your SEO, but may be even more frustrating to your clients than usual!

 I recommend everyone puts their website through Google PageSpeed Insights from time to time.
 I’ll warn you right now that the results can be a little hard to understand.
 Therefore, you may just want to take a screen shot of your results and their suggestions, e-mail that to your website developer and ask what of these things they’d recommend targeting to improve your score.